csswizardry/CSS-Guidelines/README.md

 ## `!important`

 It is okay to use `!important` on helper classes only.
-To add `!important` preemptively is fine, e.g. `.error{ color:red!important }`, as you know you will **always** want this rule to take precedence.
+To add `!important` preemptively is fine, e.g. `.error{ color: red !important }`, as you know you will **always** want this rule to take precedence.

 Using `!important` reactively, e.g. to get yourself out of nasty specificity